saysotheara/BestHospitality/README.md

 - Import existing project to a directory

-- Then install cordova ionic via command-line of nodejs in the same directory of project
+- Go to your project directory and run by command-line

-- To run the app by type in command-line: ionic serve
+- To run the ionic app by type in command-line: "ionic serve"